gretapwcpan/attention-is-all-you-need/README.md

-# FocusFlow - Roam Less.
+# AttenGame - Roam Less.
 Discover More.

-Transform your browsing into a productive journey with FocusFlow - your digital companion that helps you browse with purpose.
+Transform your browsing into a productive journey with AttenGame - your digital companion that helps you browse with purpose.

-##  What is FocusFlow?
+##  What is AttenGame?

-FocusFlow is a Chrome extension that gamifies your browsing experience to help you build better digital habits.
+AttenGame is a Chrome extension that gamifies your browsing experience to help you build better digital habits.
 Watch your attention monster grow through mastery stages as you maintain focus, complete daily goals, and browse with intention.

 ## ✨ Key Features